tanzu-end-to-end/tko-workshop/workshop/content/setup-environment.md

 If you are having trouble accessing this instance, make sure you have the Wavefront-sandbox app added to your Workspace One account.
 You can access that app at https://myvmware.workspaceair.com/catalog-portal/ui#/apps/details/WORKSPACE-d689139a-9b94-4b6f-aa23-915763e9b149-Web-Saml20, and then try to click the link above.

 ## Tanzu Service Mesh
 Open tab to Tanzu Service Mesh to the `e2e-demo` Global namespace by clicking the link below.
-If you don't see the graph for the Global Namespace showing the `e2e-acme` and `e2e-catalog` clusters, make sure to select the "Tanzu End to End" org, close the tab, and then reopen it again with the link below.
+If you don't see the graph for the Global Namespace showing the `e2e-acme` and `e2e-catalog` clusters, make sure to select the **Tanzu End to End** org, close the tab, and then reopen it again with the link below.
 ```dashboard:open-url
 url: https://prod-2.nsxservicemesh.vmware.com/global-namespaces-detail/e2e-demo/gns-topology
 ```